Erik the Viking Soundtrack, Neil Baldwin, 1992

 However, these compositions don’t receive any less attention and care from him than the rest of the score.
 Just check out the subtle, lovely tremolo effects at the end of each phrase in “Village Life”’s A section, or the booming drum sound on the folksy “Dragon Dance” that Baldwin borrows from Hero Quest‘s final cue.
 Sequenced together at the end of the album, these cues don’t match the brilliance of the Erik the Viking soundtrack’s best compositions and make for a slightly more low-key finale than expected.
 Still, they appropriately set the scene for closing track “Giant’s Harp (Peace Restored)”.
 Its happily drifting tune has the required sense of fulfilment and shows Baldwin at his closest to JRPG musical conventions.

 All this already covers a larger emotional spectrum than any of Baldwin’s previous NES scores.
 The album’s crowning achievement though are a trio of early tracks on the Erik the Viking soundtrack.
 The most conventional of the bunch, “Spirit of Adventure” is as upbeat and enterprising as you would expect from a great over world theme, with some carefully added syncopations in the rhythm section for added intrigue.
 With its expert use of counter melodies and fluid development, “Spirit of Adventure” is Baldwin’s melodically most ambitious NES composition.

 “Peace in the Harbour” perfectly puts its title into music.
 The composition’s calm walking bass line, convincingly simulated seagull cries and one of the Baldwin’s wonderfully warm and emotional arpeggio lines all radiate contentment.
 Suitably laid back, “Peace in the Harbour”’s best idea is a pitch bend sound repeated over three octaves.
-It’s striking innovation that somehow manages to sound both ethereal and just a bit quirky.
+It’s a striking innovation that somehow manages to sound both ethereal and just a bit quirky.